ReedPosehn/NetChat/README.md

 You will need to install SQLite (https://sqlite.org/download.html).
 Run commands to apply migrations "dotnet ef migrations add InitialCreate" and
 "dotnet ef database update".
 DB should be named NetChat.db

+BCrypt is used for password hashing - you can install the BCrypt package using the .NET CLI.
+Run the following command in your project directory: dotnet add package BCrypt.Net-Next

 Clone the repository, build the application and run.